Flight Safety In A Europa

 The major studies of stall/spin accidents have found that ATPLs have much lower risks than PPLs or CPLs, (equalled only by solo students).
 It is not reasonable to ascribe this to their superior piloting skills as they have very little hands on flying compared with CPLs.
 It seems much more likely that it is the built in low speed/high AOA warning systems such as stick shakers and loud spoken warnings through their headsets, (aided perhaps by the superior skills of George), that keeps ATPLs safe – the Air France Airbus being a very rare exception.

 I am entirely persuaded that a system giving clear, escalating oral warnings of decaying speed is capable of preventing the majority of stall/spin accidents.
-Ideally such a system is Angle of Attack based or alternatively has built in g sensors to combine with airspeed to give a true prediction of the stall approach phase.
-Recently in the States Bendix King has introduced such a system for certified aircraft, and effective instruments have existed for several years for Permit aircraft.
+Such a system should be Angle of Attack based or alternatively has built in g sensors to combine with airspeed to give an equivalent true prediction of the stall approach phase.
+Recently in the States Bendix King has introduced such a system for certified aircraft, and effective instruments have existed for several years for Permit aircraft, with all modern EFIS manufacturers offering such a feature.
 The only system that I am personally familiar with is the SmartASS.
 This is a beautifully simple and inexpensive (under £200) bit of kit made in the UK by Smart Avionics, which the average LAA pilot or anyone who ever owned a Meccano set, would find very simple to fit, just plugging it into the pitot system, plus a few wire connections.
 I know that it has saved at least two lives (one an experienced ex instructor in an EFATO out of Lydd).
 The SmartASS is an audible air speed speaker, with two modes, the first which I rarely use, simply telling you your speed at intervals.
 The more important mode is used on approach or take off.
 When initially setting it up and steady at your normal approach speed (at 60 kts for me) you press a button for 3 seconds and a nice female voice (Barbara) says “Chosen speed 60 kts” and then “Speed Good” in a calm voice at intervals as long as you stick within a few percent of that chosen speed.
 Barbara has three different messages as you get slower (and the equivalent if you overspeed): “ Speed Slow”, “Speed Very Slow” and “Speed Very Slow” preceded by a loud gong!
 As you stray further, Barbara’s nice calm ‘speed good’ tone gets progressively more aggravated, you could almost say ratty, and it is no more possible to ignore her than it would be to ignore your wife with the wind in her sails, fresh from having caught you in some grievous sin of omission!

 This ‘box of tricks’ measuring about 4.5 ins and weighing 60 g or so, can be put anywhere.
 There is a single knob combining On/Off/Volume and mode functions to be mounted anywhere close to your throttle hand.